CyberCookie/siegel/src/ui_core/README.md

     - component - can be rendered component or lazy loaded component.
     - exact - react-router-dom's exact.
     - redirectTo - path to redirect to if current page url was matched.
-    - beforeEnter - function that executes when page is rendered.
-Data returned from the function is stored in props.beforeEnter property.
+    - beforeEnter - function that executes before first page render.
-    - children - nested routes.
-The same object as routes.
+        Data returned from the function is passing to the page props.
+        First argument is a page props.
 - Layout - react component to wrap all the pages you put into routes.
 - notFound - page to render if no url was matched
 - history - browser history cteated with history module